Omniaelkabir/final-project-app/README.md

 1) from manage jenkins select manage credentials then add credentials To add docker user

-2)Configure the cluster inside the pod for deploying the new apps:
+2) Configure the cluster inside the pod for deploying the new apps:
      . connect to the pod
      . install gcloud inside the pod
      .
 Switch to jenkins user and authenticate the gcloud within the user and then configure cluster with the user profile .
 Connect to cluster
      .
 Exit from jenkins user and jenkins pod

 3) Create namespace dev